yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/tutorial/index.rst

 ===============================================

 .. toctree::
-   :hidden:
+   :titlesonly:
+   :glob:
+   :numbered:

    MyFirstLanguageFrontend/index

-:doc:`MyFirstLanguageFrontend/index`
 This is the "Kaleidoscope" Language tutorial, showing how to implement a simple language using LLVM components in C++.

 Kaleidoscope: Implementing a Language with LLVM in Objective Caml
 =================================================================